3primitives-io/3primitives-formal-records/README.md

 The records were deposited in good faith between **December 2025 and February 2026**.
 They are not spam.
 They are original, peer-structured formal mathematical proofs.

 We have been trying to get them restored for **six weeks**.
 We have contacted Zenodo support from two separate accounts, posted to the CERN GitHub, posted to the CERN OQI community (where co-author Pyrate Ruby Passell is a known member), and escalated to the CERN Service Desk.
-As of April 10, 2026, no records have been restored and no human has reviewed the actual content.
+As of April 10, 2026, no records have been restored, and no human has reviewed the actual content.

 **This repository exists to preserve public access to the original formal records with their original PDF metadata intact, while the Zenodo restoration remains unresolved.**